erankova/Medical_Question_NLP/README.md

 As our base model, we will try a `MultinomialNB` model as it is great for text classification problems.
 Before fitting, we have to add the `TFidVectorizer` to our pipeline to vectorize our text with class weights in mind.

-We set our minimum document frequency and maximum document frequency to .03 and .98 respectively to make sure that we don't penalize rare/frequent words too much but also don't loosen the thresholds too much and create noisy predictions.
+We set our minimum document frequency and maximum document frequency to .03 and .98 respectively to make sure that we don't penalize rare/frequent words too much but also don't loosen the thresholds so much that we create noisy predictions.

 ![Base Model Pipeline](https://github.com/erankova/Phase_4_Project/assets/155934070/864fac0a-1824-4379-a51b-7145abf7c2b5)